Metal & Dust

 "Metal & Dust" is a song written by Dot Major, Hannah Reid and Dan Rothman of British indie pop band London Grammar.
-The song was originally recorded by the band for inclusion on their début studio album, If You Wait, and appears as the eighth track on the album.
+The song was originally recorded by the band for inclusion on their debut studio album, If You Wait, and appears as the eighth track on the album.
 The song served as the band's debut single, being released as a maxi single on 25 February 2013.

 Samples

 Rapper/producer Impossible Beats sampled the song in his 2014 single "High School" from his album Truancy.